 Why Set Up WooCommerce Conversion Tracking?

-Setting up conversion tracking for your online store gives you insights into the behavior of your customers.
-That way, you can analyze their purchases and transactions and make better decisions to improve your store’s conversion rates.
+Tracking WooCommerce conversions for your online store gives you insights into your customers’ behavior.
+That way, you can analyze their purchases, transactions, and payment methods and make better decisions to improve your store’s conversion rates.

 When you enable conversion tracking in WooCommerce, you’ll have access to the following data:

-- Shopping Behavior – Customer shopping habits, including your most popular products, how they navigate your store, and how many users abandon their carts.
+- Shopping Behavior – Customer shopping habits, including your most popular products, how they navigate your store, successful purchases, and how many users abandon their carts.

-- Checkout Behavior – Keep track of billing and shipping, payments, product reviews, and more.
+- Checkout Behavior – Keep track of billing and shipping, payments, purchase events, product reviews, and more.

 - Product Performance – Track performance details on individual products and add category and brand properties to keep track of too.